Responsible Corporate Governance Our strategy & economic success

 Economic success is the basis for sustainability

-The reason why is easy to explain: If a company relies on the wrong strategies, it increasingly loses ground economically – and in doing so, loses its efficacy and the staying power necessary for long-term innovative, ecological and social projects.
+The reason why is easy to explain: If external and/or internal crises affect a company, it loses ground economically – and in doing so, loses its efficacy and the staying power necessary for long-term innovative, ecological and social projects.
 As a result, workplace safety is reduced.
-Secure employment has perhaps the most positive sustainable impact of all.
 However, secure employment is one of the most positive sustainable effects of all.
 A company must therefore always stand on stable footing.
 Successful strategy work, trend analysis, in short: setting the right course for the economic success of the company has been determined as a key sustainable issue for EVVA.

 You can also find out more about our strategic guidelines in the "Why Sustainability > Strategy" section.